DouweHorsthuis/sas/notes.md

 RUN;
 ```

-For dates you follow the "SAS date constant".
+For dates you follow the “SAS date constant”.
 For example:
-*"ddmmmmyyyy"d;*
+*“ddmmmmyyyy”d;*

 ## Missing values and WHERE statements